rusefi/rusefi_documentation/Vaults/Vault_Smart_ECU.md

 ### High EGT.
 Where vehicle has EGT sensing allow user to set a preffered EGT limit and max exceed value.
 If EGT limit is reached light eml and enrich.
 If EGT max exceed value is breached flash EML.
+As we schedule events individually we could cut the cylinder that was detected to be high, this would require killing the injector for just that cylinder or for the batch.

+### Low fuel pressure or max injector duty cycle
+Main thing to avoid here is leanout, fuel pressure compensation is going to deal with a lot of the problem as the pressure drop but at some point it will reach the max injector duty cycle.
+Possible ways to mitigate this are to limit RPM, limit boost and/or limit pedal to achieve the previous.

+### ETB deviation error
+Implies a loss or lack of accurate control of the ETB, this should probably be considered a serious error resulting in a flashing EML.

+### Fatal errors

+### Load sensor failure

+###